matiasdiezcanseco/gnopardy-app/docs/COMPONENTS.md

 # Components Guide 🧩

-This document covers the use of shadcn/ui components and component architecture in Geopardy.
+This document covers the use of shadcn/ui components and component architecture in Jeopardy.

 ## Overview

-Geopardy uses **shadcn/ui** for its component library.
+Jeopardy uses **shadcn/ui** for its component library.
 Unlike traditional component libraries, shadcn/ui components are copied directly into your project, giving you full control over customization.

 ## What is shadcn/ui?